jeremyosborne/dnpk/README.md

         - [X] structures as a basic type (fortification, buildings... other words that work...)
         - [X] change "command" effect to "brawn-aura"
         - [X] structures effects affect strength calculations
-        - [ ] structures passable to battle, and then affect strength calculations
+        - [X] structures passable to battle, and then affect strength calculations.
+For now only 1, and it applies to the defenders only.

 ## Future TODO and ideas